cloudevents/spec/about/design-goals.md

 # CloudEvents Specification Design Goals

-CloudEvents are typically used in a distributed system to allow for services to be loosely coupled during development, then configured with tight-coupling for specific applications.
+CloudEvents are typically used in a distributed system to allow for services to be loosely coupled during development, then may be configured with tight-coupling for specific applications or dynamically configured at runtime.

 The goal of the CloudEvents specification is to define interoperability of event systems that allow cloud providers, third-party tools and services to provide: